Pylons/pyramid/docs/index.rst

 Tutorials
 =========

-Official tutorials explaining how to use :app:`Pyramid` to build various types of applications, and how to deploy :app:`Pyramid` applications to various platforms.
+Official tutorials provide a quick overview of :app:`Pyramid`'s features in more depth than the Quick Tour and with working code, explain how to use :app:`Pyramid` to build various types of applications, and how to deploy :app:`Pyramid` applications to various platforms.

 .. toctree::
    :maxdepth: 1

+   quick_tutorial/index
    tutorials/wiki2/index
    tutorials/wiki/index
    tutorials/modwsgi/index